 Survey of sensors and transducers for measuring physical quantities; measurement errors and calibration of analog and digital interfaces; sampling, quantization; actuators.
 Implementation of representative microprocessor-based closed-loop systems selected from the areas of motor drives and robotics.
 Software implementation of robot control systems.
 Types of robot arms.
 Path control and obstacle avoidance methods.
-Single processor and multi-processor distributed systems.
+Single processor and multiprocessor distributed systems.

-Prerequisite - EEE307B, EEE341B, EEE243B
+Prerequisite: EEE307B, EEE341B, EEE243B.
+Exclusion: For students of the Fourth Year taking

-Note 1: An elective for students of the Fourth Year taking Electrical Engineering.
+Computer Engineering Software.

-Note 2: Also available as an elective for students of the Fourth Year taking Computer Engineering with the permission of the department.
+Note(s): An elective for students of the Fourth Year taking Electrical Engineering.
+Also available as an elective for students of the Fourth Year taking Computer Engineering Hardware, with the permission of the